scikit-learn-contrib/qolmat/examples/benchmark.md

 We first check the covariance.
 We simply plot one variable versus one another.
-One observes the methods provide similar visual resuls: it's difficult to compare them based on this criterion.
+One observes the methods provide similar visual results: it's difficult to compare them based on this criterion.

 ```python
 fig = plt.figure(figsize=(6 * n_imputers, 6 * n_columns))